Updated July 2, 2020

 - Maintain at least a six-foot distance from anyone not in your household group.

-- Face coverings are strongly encouraged when entering buildings to protect staff and other visitors.
+- Face coverings are required at most sites when entering buildings to protect staff and other visitors per the Governor’s Executive Order.

 - As we’re practicing safe social distancing, individuals or household groups of five or less will be admitted.

 - What should I do to stay safe when I visit?
 You will be sharing some spaces with other visitors, including restrooms and trails.
 Follow CDC guidelines for keeping you, your family, and other site visitors healthy.
-Face coverings are strongly encouraged when entering buildings to protect staff and other visitors.
+Face coverings are required at all sites (except Fannin Battleground, Goodnight Ranch, Fort McKavett, and Fort Lancaster) when entering buildings to protect staff and other visitors.
 Maintain at least a six-foot distance from anyone not in your household.

 - How often do you clean the sites?
 We clean and disinfect restrooms frequently.
 We also wipe down hard surfaces and other commonly touched items in both public and staff areas with a disinfectant.
 We will try to provide hand soap or hand sanitizers in all bathrooms, but please bring your own as some sites have limited access to resupplies at this time.

 - My group is gathering at a THC state historic site.
 Can we still come?
-No more than five people (except for families or people living in the same household) can be together under current sites guidelines.
 Visiting groups should be composed only of same-household members.
 Exercise strict social distancing at all times between yourself and anyone who is not a member of your household.

 - How do I make a reservation?
 Select sites are requiring pre-paid reservations over the phone.
 If you are interested in making a pre-paid reservation to visit one of our historic sites, please contact the site directly.
 You will be asked health screening questions about you and your party before your reservation is made.